Help

 Why don't you offer cookies that are whole wheat, wheat-free, sugar-free, casein-free, organic, low-carb, low-calorie, low-fat, non-fat, fat-free, and the like?

 Girl Scout Cookies are produced once a year, making the production of specialty cookies difficult.
-In addition, the demand has not been great enough to make it economically feasible.
-We trust our licensed bakers, who are industry leaders, to produce the best-tasting and highest-quality cookies while simultaneously addressing industry trends; scientific trends; and, of course, consumer needs including dietary restrictions and preferences.
-Don't forget to check the labels—, you may find a variety that fits your dietary restrictions or goals.
+It's not economically feasible to make specialty cookies due to low demand.
+We trust our licensed bakers, who are industry leaders, to produce the best-tasting and highest-quality cookies while simultaneously addressing industry trends, scientific trends, and consumer needs, including dietary restrictions and preferences.
+Don't forget to check the labels—you may find a variety that fits your dietary restrictions or goals.

 Should people with diabetes buy or consume Girl Scout Cookies?